top of page

 Card Master List

 The Lunathal Base Set features a 26 card set with 1 secret rare.
+There are 3 possible cracked-ice Holographic cards.

 5 Slip 5.png